N8Solutions/gantry-docs/pages/01.gantry5/chapter.md

 A Complete Guide to the Gantry 5 Framework

-With the closing of RocketTheme on June 30th, 2025, N8 Solutions has cloned the Gantry 5 documentation to maintain and update it here.
+With RocketTheme having closed on June 30th, 2025, N8 Solutions has cloned the Gantry 5 documentation to maintain and update it here.